-Frequently Used Terms & Definitions Term Definition 5307 Refers to funding from the Federal Transit Administration's Section 5307 program, which funds urban public transportation systems 5310 Refers to funding from the Federal Transit Administration's Section 5310 program, which funds transportation projects that increase mobility for seniors and people with disabilities (both urban & rural) 5311 Refers to funding from the Federal Transit Administration's Section 5311 program, which funds rural public transportation systems Agency Organization offering transportation to its participants Center for independent living (CIL) Nonprofit designed & operated by people with disabilities, providing peer support & life skills training County Board member Member of one of seven locally elected county boards within Human Services Transportation Plan Region 5 Microtransit A demand response transit service that provides dynamically generated routes and provides the opportunity to book trips the day of travel Operator Paratransit Paratransit is a form of public transportation that provides rides people with disabilities.
-Paratransit vehicles are equipped with accessible features such as lifts, ramps, and securement devices.
-PCOM Program Compliance Oversight Monitor; required for grantee compliance for state grants at the county level Peoria-Pekin Urbanized Area Refers to the urban area, defined by the US Census, around Peoria & Pekin, IL POP Program of Projects outlining projects funded by FTA 5310 dollars Provider Entity that provides public transit to the community User One who uses public transportation; rider
+Frequently Used Terms & Definitions Term Definition 5307 Refers to funding from the Federal Transit Administration's Section 5307 program, which funds urban public transportation systems 5310 Refers to funding from the Federal Transit Administration's Section 5310 program, which funds transportation projects that increase mobility for seniors and people with disabilities (both urban & rural) 5311 Refers to funding from the Federal Transit Administration's Section 5311 program, which funds rural public transportation systems Agency Organization offering transportation to its participants Center for independent living (CIL) Nonprofit designed & operated by people with disabilities, providing peer support & life skills training County Board member Member of one of seven locally elected county boards within Human Services Transportation Plan Region 5 Microtransit A demand response transit service that provides dynamically generated routes and provides the opportunity to book trips the day of travel Operator Entity that operates public transit vehicles.
+This can be the same as the transit provider, but sometimes, they are different.
+Transit providers can hire private companies to serve as managers and operators, making them separate entities.
+Paratransit Paratransit is a form of public transportation that provides rides to people with disabilities.
+Paratransit vehicles are equipped with accessible features such as lifts, ramps, and securement devices. РСОМ Program Compliance Oversight Monitor; required for grantee compliance for state grants at the county level Peoria-Pekin Urbanized Area Refers to the urban area, defined by the US Census, around Peoria & Pekin, IL POP Program of Projects outlining projects funded by FTA 5310 dollars Provider Entity that provides public transit to the community User One who uses public transportation; rider